AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-index.md

 # Indexes

 Indexes expedite and order the results of searches.
-A key uniquely identifies a data point within a collection of data points.
+A key uniquely identifies a data point within a collection.
 Keys are unique within the collection.

 In SDS, the key of type is also an index.
 The key is often referred to as the _primary index,_ while all other indexes are referred to as _secondary indexes_ or _secondaries_.